UBC-STAT/stat-545-guidebook/syllabus.md

 | Hossameldin Mohammed | Teaching Assistant | [`@hsmohammed`](https://github.com/hsmohammed) |
 | Rashedul Islam       | Teaching Assistant | [`@rashedul`](https://github.com/rashedul) |
 | Sherrie Wang         | Teaching Assistant | [`@sherrie9`](https://github.com/sherrie9) |

-Although not a member of this year's teaching team, Jenny Bryan deserves a huge amount of credit for founding and developing this course over the past many years.
-Thank you, Jenny!

 Please see the "Conversation" section below to determine who to get in touch with for what, and how.